-Cork City Council has appointed Alma Murnane, Senior Executive Officer, Corporate Affairs and International Relations Directorate (021) 4924351 alma\murnane@corkcity.ie to receive Protected Disclosures in accordance with the Protected Disclosures Act, 2014.
+Cork City Council has appointed Catherine Kelly, Senior Executive Officer, Corporate and Community Affairs Directorate (021) 4924202 catherine\kelly@corkcity.ie as Designated Person to receive Protected Disclosures in accordance with the Protected Disclosures Act, 2014 as amended.

 Cork City Council shall monitor the implementation of and compliance with the policy and will review it on a regular basis.